HenrykZschuppan/TableViewColumnResizer/README.md

 # JavaFX TableView Column Resizer

-A JavaFX utility that automatically resizes `TableView` columns proportionally to fill available width.
+A JavaFX utility that automatically resizes visible leaf columns in a `TableView` proportionally to fill available width.
 It respects column `minWidth`/`maxWidth` and correctly accounts for the vertical scrollbar, addressing limitations of standard JavaFX resize policies (like unwanted empty space or content overflow).
+(Note: Currently designed for `TableView` only, not `TreeTableView`).

 ## Usage